 Technique, drills and training

 My current favourite YouTuber for technique, drills and training is Norwegian champion sprinter Mathias Hove Johansen.
-Mathias is a rising star and in my view, he’s an interesting athlete to watch this year (or into 2022, given the challenges of COVID-19).
+Mathias is amazing and in my view, he’s an interesting athlete to watch for the next few seasons.